 Occupying the southern side of the ground is the famous Great Southern Stand which opened in 1992.
 With a capacity of approximately 45,000, this structure set many benchmarks for the construction of sporting stadiums in Australia.
 The stand received a comprehensive upgrade in 2012 to bring the standard of facilities up to the level of those in the Northern stand.

 The record attendance at the MCG is 121,696 for the 1970 VFL Grand Final between Carlton and Collingwood.
-Since the Northern Stand redevelopment, the record is 100,016 for the 2010 AFL Grand Final between Collingwood & St Kilda.
+Since the Northern Stand redevelopment, the record is 100,021 for the 2017 AFL Grand Final between Richmond & Adelaide.
 At various stages, the MCG has held world record crowds for AFL, Cricket, Rugby League, Rugby Union and even Baseball.

 The total capacity of the MCG is approximately 100,000, comprising of 95,000 seats and 5,000 standing room spaces.
 The playing arena is 174 x 149 metres from fence to fence.
 The ground is lit by six massive light towers, while lights are also situated under the stadium roof.
 Standing 75 metres high, the towers were built in 1984 and were first used for an event in February 1985.
 The MCG was the first Australian stadium to have a full colour video screen (the first was installed in 1982) and it now has the two largest video screens in an Australian Stadium.
-The two LED high-definition scoreboards are each 25.24 metres wide and 13.17 metres high or approximately 332 square metres and were completed in December 2013.
-There are also LED scoreboards situated below both video screens, positioned above level one.
+The two LED high-definition scoreboards are each 25.24 metres wide and 13.17 metres high or approximately 332 square metres and were switched on in December 2013.
+There is also LED signage on the fence and first floor which includes two scoreboards.